ECFE Program Information

 Class Fees

-ECFE offers class fees on a sliding scale based on household income.
-Fees are based on the number of class sessions in the year.
-Refunds are not given for classes missed due to weather, illness, family vacations, etc. Fees may be paid annually or in 9 installments via credit card or electronic transfer from a bank account.
+At registration, you will select your income level and payment method.
+Fees may be paid annually or in 9 installments via credit card or electronic transfer from a bank account.
 The annual fee or first monthly installment will be charged at the time of class placement.
 Additional monthly installments are charged on the first of each month, September-April.

 No family is turned away because of an inability to pay!
 Call our office at 763-792-6120 for information.